erdc/node_nirom/README.md

 # NODE for NIROM

-Using a Tensorflow-based implementation of Neural ODEs to develop non-intrusive reduced order models for CFD problems.
+Using a Tensorflow-based implementation of Neural ODEs (NODE) to develop non-intrusive reduced order models for CFD problems.
+Numerical comparisons are made with non-intrusive reduced order models (NIROM) that use Dynamic Mode Decomposition (DMD) as well as a combination of linear dimension reduction using Proper Orthogonal Decomposition (POD) and latent-space evolution using Radial Basis Function (RBF) interpolation.

 ## Description

-An in-depth paragraph about your project and overview of use (To Be Updated).
 * High-fidelity data files are available at [RDEDrive](https://rdedrive.erdc.dren.mil/url/rngn5jdnhxaizsry) (VPN required)

 ## Getting Started

 ### Dependencies